lifedox/granular-configuration-language/README_2.md

-# `a-granular-configuration`
+# `granular-configuration-language`

 [TOC]

 ## Why does this exist?

-This library exists to allow your code use YAML as a configuration language for internal and external parties.
-With added YAML Tags to allow configuration to be crafted from multiple sources.
+This library exists to allow your code use YAML as a configuration language for internal and external parties, with added YAML Tags to allow configuration to be crafted from multiple sources.

 Some use cases: